mohak-searce/tomcat/README.md

 ## The Docker file

-1. Builds the tomcat 8.5 instance from scratch
+1. Builds the tomcat 8.5 instance from scratch.
 2. Clones the source code of a sample web application (You can substitute that with your own git repo)
 3. Builds the application using maven
 4. Copies the built war file to the webapps directory as ROOT.war